DEXRON: 2005 – DEXRON-VI(J)

-Dexron VI is of a slightly lower viscosity when new compared to the prior Dexron fluids (a maximum of 6.4 cSt at 100 °C for Dexron VI and 7.5 cSt for Dexron III), but the allowed viscosity loss from shearing of the ATF during use is lower for Dexron VI, resulting in the same lowest allowed final viscosity for both Dexron III and VI (5.5 cSt) in test.
-In reality most of the DEXRON-III fluids typically sheared to about 4.2 cSt in use.
+DEXRON-VI is of a slightly lower viscosity when new compared to the prior DEXRON fluids (a maximum of 6.4 cSt at 100 °C for DEXRON-VI and 7.5 cSt for DEXRON-III), but the allowed viscosity loss from shearing of the ATF during use is lower for DEXRON-VI, resulting in the same lowest allowed final viscosity for both DEXRON-III and DEXRON-VI (5.5 cSt) in test.
+In reality, most of the DEXRON-III fluids typically sheared to about 4.2 cSt in use.
 The lower, more stable viscosity improved pumping efficiency within the transmission and fluid stability over life.
 Since Dexron VI is not allowed to thin out (lower its viscosity) as much as Dexron III during use, it requires the use of higher-quality, more shear-stable (less prone to thinning while in use) formulations.
 The container rear label reads "Full Synthetic Automatic Transmission Fluid"; however, the base oil composition is not stated.
 The current GM specification that defines the fluid is GMW16444, which superseded the original specification, GMN10060.

-All Dexron-III (H) licenses expired permanently at the end of 2011, and GM now supports only Dexron-VI fluids for use in their older automatic transmissions.
-Aftermarket fluids asserted by their manufacturers to meet Dexron-III(H) and earlier standards continue to be sold under names such as Dex/Merc.
+All DEXRON-III (H) licenses expired permanently at the end of 2011, and GM now supports only DEXRON-VI fluids for use in their older automatic transmissions.
+Aftermarket fluids asserted by their manufacturers to meet DEXRON-III(H) and earlier standards continue to be sold under names such as DEX/Merc.
 These fluids are not regulated or endorsed by GM.

-GM Dexron-VI(J) licensed products have a license number on the container that begins with the letter J. Example: J-60301.
-This was the first GM ATF to advertise 100,000 miles (160,000 km) between changes for "Normal Driving" conditions and 50,000 miles (80,000 km) for "Severe Service".
-This fluid is backward compatible with Dexron-III(H) and Dexron-III(G) fluids only.
+GM DEXRON-VI(J) licensed products have a license number on the container that begins with the letter J. This was the first GM ATF to advertise 100,000 miles (160,000 km) between changes for "Normal Driving" conditions and 50,000 miles (80,000 km) for "Severe Service".
+This fluid is backward compatible with DEXRON-III(H) and DEXRON-III(G) fluids only.

 This fluid was first used in the following transmissions: